foeser/teamcity-documentation/topics/how-to.md

 ## Use an External Tool that My Build Relies on

 If you need to use specific external tool to be installed on a build agent to run your builds, you have the following options:
-* Install and register the tool in TeamCity:
+* Install and register the tool in TeamCity (only for TeamCity On-Premises):
   1. Install the tool on all the agents that will run the build.
 This can be done manually or via an automated script.
 For simple file distribution also see [Installing Agent Tools](installing-agent-tools.md)
   2. Add a property into `buildAgent.properties` file (or add environment variable to the system) with the tool home location as the value.
   3. Add agent requirement for the property in the build configuration.